 Does your dog go crazy whenever a wildlife programme comes on TV?
 Whether they’re entranced by tigers, amazed by monkeys or fascinated by ferrets, I guarantee they’ll love the Cotswold Wildlife Park.

-Plenty of farms and animals sanctuaries allow pets these days but the Cotswold Wildlife Park takes things to the next level.
+Plenty of farms and animal sanctuaries allow pets, but the Cotswold Wildlife Park takes things to the next level.
 Here, your dog can come face-to-face with lions, penguins, rhinos, giraffes and a whole host of other exotic animals.

 The 160-acre park was created by John Heyworth on the Bradwell Grove estate in Oxfordshire – his family home.
 Centred around a stunning manor house, it opened in 1970 and has been dog-friendly since day one.

-The park is home to one of the largest zoological collections in the UK and is the only one that welcomes dogs.
-More than 260 different species live here – we spent a good few hours exploring and I still don’t think we saw them all.
+The dog-friendly park is home to one of the largest zoological collections in the UK.
+More than 260 species live here and, after a good few hours of exploring, we still didn’t manage to see them all.

-It describes itself as a cross between a zoo and safari park and, thanks to carefully-landscaped enclosures and non-intrusive fencing, you can get surprisingly close to the animals.
-In fact, the pens are so open and spacious, there were a few moments when we actually wondered if there was fencing at all!
+It describes itself as a cross between a zoo and safari park.
+And, thanks to carefully-landscaped enclosures and non-intrusive fencing, you can get surprisingly close to the animals.
+In fact, the pens are so open, there were a few moments when we wondered if there was fencing at all!

 The park is split into four sections – birds, mammals, primates and reptiles and amphibians.
 Dogs on leads are allowed everywhere, apart from indoor areas, the Bat House, Reptile House and Children’s Farmyard.
 They cannot go into areas with free-roaming animals either, which is absolutely fair enough.

-Once you have bought your ticket and parked your car (don’t forget to ask for some poo bags at the pay desk), you’re free to explore.
-Visitors can take a leisurely stroll around or, if you visit between April and October, pay £1 to hop on a narrow-gauge railway, which gives a great overview of the site and is a quirky attraction in its own right.
+Once you have bought your ticket and parked up, you’re free to explore.
+Visitors can take a leisurely stroll around or, between April and October, pay £1 to hop on a narrow-gauge railway.
+Not only does this give a great overview of the site but it’s a quirky attraction in its own right.

-When we visited, I would say that at least a third of people in the park had dogs, which was really lovely to see.
+When we visited, at least a third of people in the park had dogs, which was wonderful.
 Many of the small-breed owners were also lifting their pets up so they could get a better look at the animals.
 It was reassuring to see I wasn’t the only crazy dog lady doing it!

-Disappointingly, Ernie wasn’t as wowed by the giraffes or rhinos as I was but I think that was because they were a fair distance away.
-He was, however, fixated by the farm animals – who were just as interested in him – and loved watching the prairie dogs and meerkats scuttling around.
-That’s definitely the terrier in him.
+Ernie wasn’t as wowed by the giraffes or rhinos as I was, but I think that was because they were quite far away.
+He was, however, fixated by the farm animals, who were just as interested in him.
+He loved watching the prairie dogs and meerkats scuttling around.
+That’s definitely the terrier in him!

-The park puts on a number of daily talks and feeding sessions and there are also regular events throughout the year.
+The park puts on a number of daily talks and feeding sessions throughout the year.
 If you’re particularly keen on a certain animal, you can even sign up for a “close encounter” or be a keeper for the day.

-Visitors are invited to bring their own picnics to the park or enjoy a meal in the Oak Tree Restaurant onsite, which serves a great selection of reasonably-priced meals and snacks.
-But whether you’re visiting on a budget or spending all your cash in the gift shop, a day at the Cotswold Wildlife Park is sure to be a good one.
+Visitors are encouraged to bring their own picnics to the park.
+Alternatively, enjoy a meal in the Oak Tree Restaurant onsite, which serves a great selection of reasonably-priced meals and snacks.

 Adult tickets cost £16 on the gate, or £14 when bought online.
 It’s £10.50 for children and senior citizens to enter, or £9.50 if purchasing an e-ticket.
 To find out more or book your visit, check out the Cotswold Wildlife Park website.
 Be sure to let us know which animal was your dog’s favourite!